njuyyz/njuyyz.github.io/source/about/index.markdown

 sharing: false
 footer: false
 ---
 This is a personal blog.
 And I am, the blogger, try my best to polish this website, hope I can make it and learn from that process.
+You can find more about me via my [CV](/about/cv.pdf)

 If you'd like to contact me, please send me an [E-mail](mailto:njuyyzh@gmail.com).

 Hope you have a great day!